GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: The Gumbel-Softmax quantization ( ) method

 Equivalently, the constraint set becomes

-Under this parameterization, each coordinate requires only $5$ trainable logits rather than $2^b$.
+Under this parameterization, each coordinate requires only 5 trainable logits rather than $2^b$.
 Therefore, the total number of trainable parameters is reduced from $d \times 2^b + 1$ to $5d + 1$, making higher-bit optimization practical while still allowing each coordinate to move to nearby grid values.

-\paragraph{Initialization.} As in the ternary case, we use GPTQ~\citep{gptq} for initialization.
-We initialize the logits in a way that the induced distribution for each coordinate $i$ follows a Gaussian-like prior around the GPTQ solution $\vq_\text{GPTQ} \in \mathcal{G}_b^d$:
+\paragraph{Initialization.} As in the ternary case, we use GPTQ~\citep{gptq} for initialization, in a way that the induced distribution for each coordinate $i$ follows a Gaussian-like prior around the GPTQ solution $\vq_\text{GPTQ} \in \mathcal{G}_b^d$.
+The details are presented in the Appendix \ref{app:initialization}.

-where $c_k$ denotes the $k$-th candidate value.
-For $b=2$, the candidates are the grid points $c_k \in \mathcal{G}_2$, whereas for $b>2$ they are the discrete shifts $c_k \in \{-2,-1,0,1,2\}$.
-In the latter case, the GPTQ solution is already encoded in the starting grid indices $j_i^0$, so centering at $\mu_i = 0$ favors remaining at the GPTQ-assigned grid point.
-Then, for each coordinate, we subtract the mean logit and inject noise as in Equation~\ref{eq:logit_init} for the ternary case.
-This creates an initialization that is concentrated around the GPTQ solution while allowing exploration of other candidates.

-\subsection{Implementation Details}
+\subsection{Implementation details}

 \paragraph{Objective.} Unlike most PTQ methods, \methodname{} is not tied to a layerwise quadratic objective.
 In principle, it can optimize richer objectives directly over the quantized parameters, such as block-level reconstruction losses or model-level task-aware losses.
-This flexibility, however, comes at the cost of additional memory, since \methodname{} introduces auxiliary trainable logits whose footprint is typically $2$-$5\times$ that of the weights being quantized.
-As a result, jointly optimizing the entire model is prohibitively expensive for large transformers and MoEs.
+This flexibility, however, comes at the cost of additional memory, since \methodname{} introduces auxiliary trainable logits whose footprint is typically 2-5$\times$ that of the weights being quantized.
+As a result, jointly optimizing the entire model is prohibitively expensive for large Transformers and MoEs.

 In practice, we adopt a combination of objectives during optimization.
 For example, in the ternary quantization setting, where the GPTQ initialization is particularly weak, we first warm up the logits (initialized from GPTQ) using a cheaper layerwise quadratic objective applied independently to each linear layer.
 This is then followed by a blockwise or expertwise optimization stage.
 The exact procedure depends on the model and setting, and is described in Section~\ref{sec:experiments}.